tesseract-ocr/tessdoc/Compiling-–-GitInstallation.md

     make training
     cd ../..

-This does not use a shared Tesseract library (that makes it possible to run `tesseract` without installation), enables compiler optimizations and enables lots of compiler warnings.
+This does not use a shared Tesseract library (that makes it possible to run `tesseract` without installation), enables profiling code, enables compiler optimizations and enables lots of compiler warnings.

 Optionally this can also be used with debug code by adding `--enable-debug` and replacing `-O2` by `-O0`.